sorcero/ingestum/docs/example-csv.rst

 Step 3: Create a tabular document
 ---------------------------------

-The next step is to convert our CSV document into a tabular document.
-This is a unified document schema that all of the Sorcero tabular transformers require.
-We can use the ``CSVDocumentCreateTabular`` transformer to do this.
+The next step is to convert our CSV source into a tabular document.
+We can use the ``CSVSourceCreateTabularDocument`` transformer to do this.

 .. code-block:: python

-    csv_document = transformers.CSVDocumentCreateTabular(
+    tabular_document = transformers.CSVSourceCreateTabularDocument(
-        document=csv_source
+        source=csv_source
     )

 The output of Step 3 is: